Jacce522/SphereVolumeCalculator/README.md

 # SphereVolumeCalculator
-Application to figure out the volume of a sphere
+Application to figure out the volume of a sphere using the formula V = 4/3 * PI * radius ^ 3

 # Status
 * Finished